This article originally appeared on VICE Canada.

 Evey Rose, who performs with Kraken, says she tries to be prepared for any scenario, including paying extra for security guards, but the guys at house parties who hire them are usually more belligerent than those partying at strip clubs.
 "If the guys are drinking, that's totally legitimate, but it's hard to keep someone sober to get everything set up beforehand," she told me.
 "If something were to happen, it's just much less safe an environment, whereas a club has bouncers and more of an ability to kick out people who are misbehaving."

-I spoke to Jasmin Bieber, who owns the Regina-based burlesque and strip show company Bare Essentials.
+I spoke to another stripper, Jasmin Bieber, who owns the Regina-based burlesque and strip show company Bare Essentials.
 Since the ban came into effect, her company has ramped up its private event bookings.
-She echoes Rose and Kraken's concerns and says that even in the few weeks since the new stripping ban came into effect, a handful of strippers she knows her are turning to sex work to make up for the business they've lost at the clubs.
+She echoes Rose and Kraken's concerns and says that even in the few weeks since the new stripping ban came into effect, a handful of the girls who work with her are turning to sex work to make up for the business they've lost at the clubs.

 Kraken and Bieber admit it's difficult to work in such a restrictive environment, but neither of them would want to move anywhere else.
 Stripping around Saskatchewan has reinforced Kraken's love for her home.
 "It's amazing getting to see so much of this province through my work," Kraken told me.
 "I've considered moving to another province where my work is more respected.
 But I won't let the government push me out."